fsharp/fsharp.github.io/_posts/2013-07-09-group-remit.md

 ---
 layout: default
-title: The F# Open Engineering Group Goals, Remit and Activities
+title: The F# Core Engineering Group Goals, Remit and Activities
 ---

-The F# Open Engineering Group: Goals and Remit
+The F# Core Engineering Group: Goals and Remit
 ==========================================

-This document describes the goals, remit and activities of the F# Open Engineering Group.
+This document describes the goals, remit and activities of the F# Core Engineering Group.

 # Goals